RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Allow renaming of saved bookmarks to tabletops belonging to other GMs.
-* Fix regression: not-logged-in users accessing a tabletop URL directly will proceed to tabletop after authenticating.
-* Fix bug: Fog of War grid detection test was inverted.

 ## Plans/TODO

 ### Bugs